How to Use AI to Accomplish 10 Common Business and Marketing Tasks

 10. Compile Market Research

-Need to analyze what the potential market is for your new product?
+Need to analyze the potential market for your new product?
 Prompt your AI tool to generate a thorough market research report that considers target audiences, market demand, competitor analysis, marketing and pricing strategy, and more.

 For more career tips and industry trends, visit the News & Features section of our website, and subscribe to our email list.
 To learn more about UW Professional & Continuing Education certificates, specializations, degrees and courses, explore your options or contact us.